cdig/take-and-make/README.md

 Open your browser console, and run `DebugTakeMake()`.
 It will return an object with all of the unresolved names as properties, and how many different Take() calls are waiting on them as values.
 Very, very helpful.

+## Future Plans

+Take & Make are a temporary solution.
+They're deliberately very, very simple (less than 100 lines of code).
+They solve the 85% of the problem that must be solved, and they avoid the 15% that'd turn them into a huge heap of code and complication.
+In the future, we'll need more advanced tools for code modularization and lazy loading and compilation and, most importantly, dead code elimination.
+Take & Make give us enough to get by on until 2016, once ES6 modules become ubiquitous.
+They will do just fine for our needs until then, and we can avoid the clusterfuck of AMD, RequireJS, Webpack, Angular modules, CommonJS, NPM, JSPM, etc.
+When ES6 modules are ready, it will be a largely mechanical process to upgrade to them.

 ## License
 Copyright (c) 2014-2015 CD Industrial Group Inc., released under MIT license.